ibexa/documentation-user/docs/shop_administration/catalogs.md

 ### Catalog filters

-You can use the following filters to select products for a catalog:
+You can add the following filters to select products for a catalog from the **Add filter** menu:

+- Product Category
-- product category
+- Product Created (date when the product was created)
+- Product availability
+- Product code
+- Product price (in selected currency, with the option to set minimum and maximum price)
+- Product type
-- product attributes
+- and additionally, filters based on all configured product attributes

-You can also select additional filters from the **Add filter** menu:

 ![Adding filters to catalog](img/catalogs_filters.png)

-- product type
-- product code
-- product availability
-- product price, in selected currency, with the option to set minimum and maximum price
-- product category
-- the date when the product was created

 The **Products** section at the bottom of the catalog screen shows a preview of which products fit the current filters.
+The list is updated automatically when you add or modify filters.
 You can also remove selected filters there.

 You can view all products in a catalog in its **Products** tab: